clambro/black-hole-thesis/docs/description.md

 ds^2 = -\frac{A}{N^2}dt^2 + \frac{1}{A}dr^2 + r^2d\Omega
 $$

 This metric tells us how spacetime warps at a local level due to the presence of our field.
 The function $A$ is called the radial factor, and it will be very important for determining black hole formation later.
 The function $N$ is called the lapse, and it tracks the gravitiational time dilation of the system.
-We will define these more properly in a moment.
-Now that we have our metric, we can write our Klein-Gordon equation as a pair of coupled equations which look uglier but are much easier to work with computationally:
+Now that we have our metric, we can resolve what's going on behind the alphas and write our Klein-Gordon equation as a pair of coupled equations, which look uglier but are much easier to work with computationally:

 $$
 \partial_t\phi = \frac{A\Pi}{N}